-Criterion Article 21 (9) Verification Report 37 Clear and coherent definitions, regulations and possible measures with regard to the servicing of non-performing exposures, specification of the priorities of payment Verification Method: Legal (Transaction documents) / Due Diligence The Servicing Procedures (including the Lending Criteria) which must be complied in respect of the servicing of the Loans and the Related Security in accordance with the Servicing Agreement contains a description of procedures related to administration, arrears and enforcement policies and procedures.
-The loss definition used in the transaction refers to the term "Defaulted Loan" which means a loan which, at the time of selection, is in default within the meaning of Article 178(1) of Regulation (EU) No 575/2013.
-This definition is consistently used in the Final Prospectus.
-The Transaction documentation clearly specifies the Priorities of Payments, both in relation to the Pre-Enforcement priority of payments, comprised of the Pre-Enforcement Revenue Priority of Payments (see Section "CASHFLOWS", Sub-section "Application of Available Revenue Receipts prior to the service of an Enforcement Notice on the Issuer") and the "Pre-Enforcement Redemption Priority of Payments (see Section "CASHFLOWS", Sub-Section "Application of Available Redemption Receipts prior to the service of an Enforcement Priority of Payments (see Section "CASHFLOWS", Sub-Section "Application of Available Redemption Receipts prior to the service of an Enforcement Priority of Payments (see Section "CASHFLOWS", Sub-Section "Application of Available Redemption Receipts prior to the service of an Enforcement Priority of Payments (see Section "CASHFLOWS", Sub-section "Distributions following the service of an Enforcement Notice on the Issuer" of the Final Prospectus).
+Criterion Article 21 (9) Verification Report 37 Clear and coherent definitions, regulations and possible measures with regard to the servicing of non-performing exposures, specification of the Verification Method: Legal (Prospectus) / Due Diligence The Servicing Procedures (including the Lending Criteria) which must be complied in respect of the servicing of the Loans and the Related Security in accordance with the Servicing Agreement contains a description of procedures related to administration, arrears and enforcement policies and procedures. priorities of payment The loss definition used in the transaction refers to the term "Defaulted Loan" which means any Loan in respect of which any monthly instalment is unpaid for 360 days or more past the date originally specified for payment.
+This definition is consistently used in the Prospectus.
+The Transaction documentation clearly specifies the Priorities of Payments, both in relation to the Pre-Enforcement priority of payments, comprised of the "Pre-Enforcement Revenue Priority of Payments" (see Section "CASHFLOWS", Sub-section "Application of Available Revenue Receipts prior to the service of an Enforcement Notice on the Issuer" of the Prospectus) and the "Pre-Enforcement Redemption Priority of Payments" (see Section "CASHFLOWS", Sub-Section "Application of Available Redemption Receipts prior to the service of an Enforcement Notice on the Issuer" of the Prospectus), and the "Post-Enforcement Priority of Payments" (see Section "Distributions following the service of an Enforcement Notice on the Issuer" of the Prospectus).
 The Transaction documentation clearly specifies the events which trigger changes in such Priorities of Payments.
-Specifically, upon the occurrence of an Event of Default, the Note Trustee shall deliver an Enforcement Notice, see Section "Terms and Conditions of the Notes", Clause 11.
-"Events of Default" of the Final Prospectus.
-Criterion Article 21 (10) Verification Report
+Specifically, upon the occurrence of an Event of Default, the Note Trustee shall deliver an Enforcement Notice, see Section "Terms and Conditions of the Notes", Sub-section 11.
+"Events of Default" of the Prospectus.

-Criterion Article 21 (10) Verification Report 38 Clear rules in the event of Verification Method: Regulatory / Legal (Transaction documents) conflicts between the different classes of noteholders The Final Prospectus contains clear rules in the event of conflicts between the different classes of noteholders, see Section "TRANSACTION OVERVIEW - RIGHTS OF NOTEHOLDERS AND RELATIONSHIP WITH OTHER SECURED CREDITORS" together with Section "TERMS AND CONDITIONS OF THE NOTES", Sub-section 13.
-"Meetings of Noteholders, modification, waiver and substitution".
+Criterion Article 21 (10) Verification Report 38 Clear rules in the event of Verification Method: Regulatory / Legal (Prospectus) conflicts between the different classes of noteholders The Prospectus contains clear rules in the event of conflicts between the different classes of noteholders, see Section "TRANSACTION OVERVIEW - RIGHTS OF NOTEHOLDERS AND RELATIONSHIP WITH OTHER SECURED CREDITORS" together with Section "TERMS AND CONDITIONS OF THE NOTES", Sub-section 13.
+"Meetings of Noteholders, modification, waiver and substitution" as well as Schedule 3 "Provisions for Meetings of Noteholders" of the Trust Deed.